sai1231/studio/README.md

 - `/` (root): Contains the main Next.js web application.
 - `/admin`: A separate Next.js application for the Admin Portal.
 - `/mobile`: The React Native (Expo) mobile application.
+- `/extension`: The browser extension for Chrome and other Chromium browsers.
 - `/functions`: A placeholder for future Python Cloud Functions.
 - `/src`: Source code for the main web app.